laduplessis/BESP_paper-analyses/README.md

 Simulate 100 replicate trees under a density-defined (linear preferential sampling) protocol and a frequency-defined (constant number of samples per epoch) protocol with 8 and 24 sampling epochs.
 Trees are simulated under five demographic scenarios (1) constant-size, (2) bottleneck, (3) boom-bust, (4) cyclical boom-bust and (5) logistic growth and decline.

-XML files are then created for each simulated tree and run in BEAST2 (only for frequency-defined sampling with 24 epochs).
+XML files are then created for each simulated tree and run in BEAST2.
 Finally, analyses are checked for convergence and summary statistics are computed in R. The results report contains some plots from example analyses, but plots for every replicate are stored in `results/`.
 Runs where the automatic check for convergence failed can be checked in Tracer (the ESS calculation is slightly different in coda to Tracer).

 To make the simulations run faster reduce the number of replicates, or increase the lower bound on the population size used to simulate coalescent trees (`SimUtils.R`, line 78).
 Keep in mind that if the lower bound is too high the demographic function for each simulated tree will turn into a constant-size coalescent once this bound is reached.

+To save space we only provide XML files and output figures for the 24-epoch BESP results and only figures on a log-scale, cut off at the most ancient sample.
+The output workflows for the 8-epoch BESP and the single-epoch BESP (linear preferential sampling) are provided for comparison (but are not presented in the paper).

 1. **Simulate trees:**
 	- _Input:_ N/A